GDIK2022/GDIK-GeoComponent-Suite/README.md

 This function returns a Base64 encoded string representation of current map section with all active back- and foreground layers as well as the selectable geometries and the current selected one.
 The mimetype parameter is optional.
 The default is "image/png".

+##### centerToFeature()

+This function center the map to the drawn feature.
+If no feature is drawn, nothing happens.
+The minimum resolution is set to 2.6 which is equal to a scale of 1:10000 by 96 dpi.
+The feature will fit into map with a padding of 20px to each side.

 #### Example

 ```